 You have work to do that you’re not doing.

-After the London course, the restlessness got louder, I was still toggling between decks.
+After the Design School, the restlessness got louder, I was still toggling between decks.
 The resignation letter sat in Drafts more than once, while my pulse debated my spine.

 Leaving a machine you’re good at feels like treason.
 So, I did what corporate people do when they’re scared - I built spreadsheets to bargain with fear: savings versus risk, status versus sanity.
 One list was full of sensible reasons to stay.
 The other was shorter and heavier: build something that actually feeds you; be the father your daughter can point to and say, “He chose courage.”